Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 ## [For Users]
 ### Getting Started and Important Notes
-- First and foremost, ***expect jankiness/clunkiness***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply player 1 features and player agency to these companion players.
+- First and foremost, ***expect jankiness/clunkiness and instability***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply player 1 features and player agency to these companion players.
 I've tried to make the mod's mechanics and features as modular as possible, with mod compatibility in mind, and will continue to offer additional customizability in the future, so check out the mod's MCM if there's a feature you'd like to adjust or disable entirely.
 - The mod is meant to be played locally and ***is NOT a fully-fledged multiplayer experience*** like the incredible [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) mod.
 Online play is still possible via leveraging Steam's [Remote Play Together](https://store.steampowered.com/remoteplay) with [Remote Play Whatever](https://github.com/m4dEngi/RemotePlayWhatever) or via streaming with [Parsec](https://parsec.app/).
 Your mileage may vary.
 - This mod requires plugging ***at least two XInput-compatible controllers*** into your computer before starting a co-op session.
 - Almost all of the mod's testing was done on ***Skyrim version 1.5.97, so for the most stable experience (and for the best mod compatibility), your best bet is to downgrade your Skyrim installation to this version***.